albertofranzin/bashmathlib/README.md

 ```

 * `numsort`, `revnumsort` sort a list of numbers in ascending and descending
-order, respectively
+order, respectively.
 ```
 numsort 5 2 6 9     # 2 5 6 9
 revnumsort 5 2 6 9  # 9 6 2 5
 ```

-* `power` computes the power of two given numbers
+* `power` computes the power of two given numbers.
 ```
 power 3 4  # 81
 ```